 Many visitors are drawn to Little Saigon because of the abundant availability of Vietnamese food.
-There are hundreds of bakeries, cafes, and restaurants, most of them are located on Bolsa Avenue which runs through the heart of Little Saigon.
+There are hundreds of bakeries, cafes, and restaurants, most of which are located on Bolsa Avenue, which runs through the heart of Little Saigon.
 Vietnamese Americans from out of state flock here to enjoy the delicious food that remind them of their home country.
 Other visitors include Vietnamese cuisine lovers and foodies who come searching for a terrific bowl of pho and other traditional authentic Vietnamese dishes—without having to jump on a plane heading to Vietnam!

 Vietnamese food is distinctive, fresh, and simple.
 A typical Vietnamese dish usually has rice noodles served with grilled meat or fish.
 It often involves some sort of hot broth prepared by simmering beef or pork bones and spices.
 Most dishes come with a heaping serving of rau thom (literally “fragrant herbs”) like cilantro, mint, basil, rau tia to (perilla), along with mung bean sprouts and lime wedges.
-Nuoc cham or Vietnamese dipping sauce—made with fish sauce, lime juice, minced garlic, and chili peppers—is also a MUST accompaniment for many dishes.
+Nuoc cham, or Vietnamese dipping sauce—made with fish sauce, lime juice, minced garlic, and chili peppers—is also a must-have accompaniment for many dishes.

 Tip: When ordering pho at any restaurant in Little Saigon, stick with either SMALL or MEDIUM size bowl.
 Unless you have the appetite of an elephant, a LARGE bowl is grotesquely huge!